 The process for this pineapple pie recipe couldn’t be simpler.
 Most of the work is done by the trusty blender.
 Make sure your pie crust is baked and ready before starting on the filling.
 (You can also watch the video for a narrated tutorial.)

-Pour the mixture into a saucepan on medium heat.
-Once this mixture starts to bubble, go in with your spatula and stir constantly until it begins to thicken.
-(If you don’t keep up the stirring, it will splatter everywhere.)
+Step 4: Once it starts to bubble, go in with your spatula and stir constantly until it begins to thicken.

-As soon as it thickens (see the video for the right consistency), turn off the heat.
+Step 5: As soon as it thickens (see the video for the right consistency), turn off the heat.

-Smooth the filling with the back of a spatula.
-Top with coconut whipped cream or leftover bits of pie crust.
+Step 9: Smooth the filling with the back of a spatula.

-Allow pie to chill to room temperature before slicing and serving.
+Tip: Allow pie to chill to room temperature before slicing and serving.

 Make Ahead & Storage Tips